 Visas and bank accounts

 If you haven’t done it already, sorting out your Russian residence visa and registration is an essential first step.
 We also have information on Russian migration policy.
 Another essential step in the expat life is to start banking in Russia.
 Visit our Banking section for details and keeping updated with news from the financial world.

 So you have your visa and bank account.
 Now you need to find a place to stay.
-Read Expatica’s guide on the history of Russian buildings and apartments in Moscow.
+Read Expatica’s guide on the history of Russian buildings.
 Know the process of buying a home in Russia and how to find a place where you can keep your pets in Russia, Expatica helps you to do the research and decide on the best housing option.
 Whether you’re buying or renting in Russia, you’ll also want to make sure you set up internet and TV in your home.

 The Russian education system is another important point for you to consider as part of the expat life in Moscow with your family.
 You’ll need to decide on local or international education for your children and pick a school.
 Visit our Education section to find out about international schooling in Russia.

 If you have young children in Russia, you may need to enroll them in a daycare center or hire an au pair.
 Expatica’s Kids section will help you to find suitable childcare.
 Students should visit our Higher Education.

 If you are looking for a job, then learn more about the ways of Russian business before you start on your job hunt.
 Check out our Employment & Trends section.
 Expatica’s A-Z listings will direct you to specialist recruitment agencies in Moscow.

 Learning the language

 Speaking the Russian language is important if you want to improve your social life as well as job prospects, therefore make sure that you enroll in a language course and pay a visit to our Languages section.